IamSebastianDev/krankenhausampelbayern.de/readme.md

 <!-- @format -->

+!
+Please note: The API is no longer hosted, but can still be self hosted for own use.
+The LGL Bayern is changing it's website regularly, and I do not have the necessry time to adjust the crawler.

 # 🚦 Covid-19 Bayern

 Die Covid-19 Krankenhausampel Bayern verfolgt das Ziel, eine möglichst vollständige übersicht über die aktuelle und vergangene medizinische Versorgungslage (in relation zu der Covid-19 Pandemie) in Bayern zu bieten und diese als Schnittstelle für verschiedene Consumer bereitzustellen.